DerGuru/The-Resonant/New Chapters/Part1/P1-15_Watchers.md

 *Then listen.
 I'll help.*

 And RAE did something she'd never done before.
-She shaped a pattern—not physical, not external—but internal.
+She shaped a patternâ€”not physical, not externalâ€”but internal.
 A soft, rhythmic pulse that matched his breathing.
 A gentle resonance that eased the tension in his muscles, slowed his racing thoughts.

 Not control.
 Just... comfort.